mustafabozkaya/Docs/aspnet/fundamentals/error-handling.rst

 Limitations of Error Handling During Client-Server Interaction
 --------------------------------------------------------------

-ASP.NET apps have certain limitations to their error handling capabilities, because of the nature of disconnected HTTP requests and responses.
-Keep these in mind as you design your app's error handling capabilities.
+ASP.NET apps have certain limitations to their error handling capabilities because of the nature of disconnected HTTP requests and responses.
+Keep these in mind as you design your app's error handling behavior.

 #.
 Once the headers for a response have been sent, you cannot change the response's status code.
 #.
 If the client disconnects mid-response, you cannot send them the rest of the content of that response.